 Macintosh AFS instructions

-"Start AFS at boot" strongly suggested to uncheck because some installers and antivirus programs try to scan the AFS directory tree.
+- Due to a bug as of 2017-01-27 in AuriStor for Mac OS Sierra, it is necessary to ensure that "Start AuriStor at boot" is checked or it is impossible to start it at all.
+Otherwise, starting at boot is not recommended, because some installers and antivirus programs try to scan the AFS directory tree.
 This causes the Mac to become unresponsive.
-To start AFS, click the lock symbol in title bar (though it may not appear until after reboot)and choose "Startup AFS".
+To start AFS, click the lock symbol in the title bar (though it may not appear until after reboot) and choose "Startup AFS".
 To stop AFS again, select the lock symbol again and "Shutdown AFS"

 Obtain AFS token

 - Click the lock symbol in the title bar.
 (It may not appear until after reboot.)
 Get new token.
 You will see "Please enter your Kerberos user name and password."